tiby312/tagu/README.md

 ### Which method to use?

 You can append elements via building of long adaptor chains, or you can render elements to a writer on the fly.
-There are pros and cons to both.
 With chaining, you don't have to worry about handling errors because nothing actually gets written out as you're chaining.
-A downside is that you can't build elements differently based on a condition as you go.
-This is because if you have an if statement, for example, the types returned by each block have to be the same.
-So you can't have one block return 2 elements, and another block return 3 elements.

-Basically its a tradeoff between more flexibility in writing building blocks (if conditions/loops etc), and flexibility in passing the build blocks around.
 You can mix and match because you can make elements from closures and then chain those elements together.

 ### Is there escape XML protection?